FamilyThis is a featured page

 “To put the matter metaphorically, only when the family molecule begins to dissolve into individual atoms can the rational reconstruction or resynthesis that we call modernization be undertaken.”

-In 2007, American chemical engineer Libb Thims began to describe families, chemically, using three points of view: as “bound states” of human molecules; as di-humanide or tri-humanide molecules, etc., depending on geometry and molecule count; or using human molecular orbital theory as overlaps of probability orbitals.
+In 2007, American electrochemical engineer Libb Thims began to describe families, chemically, using three points of view: as “bound states” of human molecules; as di-humanide or tri-humanide molecules, etc., depending on geometry and molecule count; or using human molecular orbital theory as overlaps of probability orbitals.
 [1]

 Family therapy

 In the 1940s and 1950s, supposedly, concepts from systems theory, cybernetics, and psychodynamics began to filter over into family therapy books, carrying over concepts of boundaries, entropy, negentropy, openness and closedness, etc., to develop theories on family issues.
-[4] In their 2007 textbook Family Therapy by Herbert and Irene Goldenberg, they state: [5]
+[4]

-“Families vary in the extent to which they are open systems; relatively closed systems run the risk of entropy or decay and disorganization.”
+Families vary in the extent to which they are open systems; relatively closed systems run the risk of entropy or decay and disorganization.”

 The term ‘relatively closed system’, however, is Carl Jung psychodynamics term, not being proper thermodynamics.